d2r/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

 Memory Layout
 -------------
+One block of memory is allocated per Extendible, which include all member variables and appended fields.
-Memory is always arranged in the following order:
+Within the block, memory is arranged in the following order:

 #.
 Derived members (+padding align next field)
 #.
-Largest Field
-#.
-Smallest Field
+Fields (largest to smallest)
 #.
 Packed Bits

 +-------------------------------------------+